 Content updates can help your B2B fintech improve your thought leadership, without investing in net new content.
 You’re 20 percent more likely to report strong content marketing results when you update past content, according to Orbit Media’s recent annual blogger survey.

-Here are six ways to do this, that are designed for B2B fintech copywriters, fintech content marketing leaders who work alone, and small B2B fintech marketing teams.
+Here are five ways to do this, that are designed for B2B fintech copywriters, fintech content marketing leaders who work alone, and small B2B fintech marketing teams.